-You may think vegetables aren?t well suited for container gardening, but there are many good container vegetable plants.
-In fact, nearly any plant will grow in a container.
-Click here for more info on good container vegetables.
+You may think vegetables aren't well suited for containers, but there are many good container vegetable plants.
+Click here for some ideal choices.

 Popular websites are rife with clever ideas and colorful pictures that make gardeners green with envy.
 Some of the cutest ideas involve shoe garden planters made of old work boots or tennis shoes.
 Click this article to learn more.

 Using diapers in containers?
 What about diapers for plant growth?
 Yes, believe it or not, disposable diapers can keep your potting soil from drying out, especially during warm, dry weather when containers require frequent irrigation.
 Learn more here.

 Thrillers, fillers and spillers removes the intimidation factor from container gardening design.
 Click this article to learn how to create professional-looking container plant designs by grouping plants into these three basic categories.

 Have you heard about deep water culture for plants?
 It's also referred to as hydroponics.
 Maybe you have a gist of what it is and how it can be used but, really, what is deep water hydroponics?
 This article will explain more.